Skip to main content

 The output is two values: a RESULT (the random value) and a PROOF (a proof that the random value was generated correctly).

-The RESULT is then compared to a threshold defined in the implementation of the protocol (specifically, in the Kusama Host).
+The RESULT is then compared to a threshold defined in the implementation of the protocol (specifically, in the Polkadot Host).
 If the value is less than the threshold, then the validator who rolled this number is a viable block production candidate for that slot.
 The validator then attempts to create a block and submits this block into the network along with the previously obtained PROOF and RESULT.
 Under VRF, every validator rolls a number for themselves, checks it against a threshold, and produces a block if the random roll is under that threshold.

 The astute reader will notice that due to the way this works, some slots may have no validators as block producer candidates because all validator candidates rolled too high and missed the threshold.
-We clarify how we resolve this issue and make sure that Kusama block times remain near constant-time in the wiki page on consensus.
+We clarify how we resolve this issue and make sure that Polkadot block times remain near constant-time in the wiki page on consensus.

 An alternative method for getting randomness on-chain is the RANDAO method from Ethereum.
 RANDAO requires each validator to prepare by performing many thousands of hashes on some seed.
 Validators then publish the final hash during a round and the random number is derived from every participant's entry into the game.
 As long as one honest validator participates, the randomness is considered secure (non-economically viable to attack).
 RANDAO is optionally augmented with VDF.